dagozilla/encyclopedia/cpp/003_how_cpp_works.md

 - **Linking**: Link the `object files` to become an `executable binary file`.

 ## Preprocessing
-In preprocessing, the source codes will be translated into the translation units that will be compiled later.
+In preprocessing, the `source codes` will be translated into `translation units` that will be compiled later.
 Let's write some codes to understand how the preprocessing works.

 Create a new file named `math.hpp` (we'll talk more about the header files later) and implement the addition math function in it.